Skip to content

 Ans.
 1. Nematodes are widely distributed free living as well as parasitic worms.

-2. Roundworms are elongated, cylindrical and soft bodied worms with tapering ends.
+2. Roundworms are elongated, cylindrical, and soft-bodied worms with tapering ends.

 3. Body is unsegmented but may be wrinkled.
 It is not distinguished into regions.